sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-8/index.md

 # Java Classes - Plugin Executors

 The plugin framework allows developers to include custom task implementations or services with their plugin.
-These items rely on executor classes to contain that contain the business logic for these services.
+These items rely on executor classes that contain the business logic for these services.
 The following executors are currently available for use by developers

 1. Service Executors
 2. Task Executors